Transport Safety

 Yamato Group companies are working to improve their employees' safety awareness through regular safety education.

-Yamato Transport: Internal License System
+Internal License System

 Escorts accompany and observe drivers during collection and delivery, and check and instruct them in detail as to whether or not they are implementing safe and economical driving.